-- Photocopy of your current educator's license. - Letter on school letterhead signed by a school official (superintendent, principal, human resource director) stating that you have completed the required years of experience under the required license.
+- Photocopy of your current educator's license, and/or - Letter on employer's letterhead signed by an official (e.g. principal or human resource director) stating that you have completed the required experience.
+If uncertain whether your experience is acceptable, please contact the state Dept. of Education.